Opel Corsa: South Africa

+Latin America

+The saloon model was built and sold in Latin America as the Chevrolet Corsa Classic until 2010 when it was replaced with the model previously released for China in 2005 as the Buick Sail.
+A budget version introduced for the Brazilian market, the Chevrolet Celta, has bodywork resembling the end of the 1990s Vectra and Astra.
+The Celta was sold in Argentina as the Suzuki Fun for a certain period.

+In 2011, General Motors stopped representing Suzuki in Argentina, so the Celta reverted to its original name under the Chevrolet brand.
+Argentinian production began in September 1997, where it was the first locally built Chevrolet passenger car since 1978.

+The Latin American Corsa received a small facelift in 1999, with smoother bumpers, and from April 2002 (when the new Corsa II was introduced) the Corsa B began being marketed as the "Corsa Classic" until 2010, where it was renamed to simply "Classic" with the saloon and estate versions becoming their Corsa B derived Chevrolet Sail versions while the three-door hatchback version of the Corsa Classic was replaced with the Chevrolet Celta.
+Production finally ceased in October 2016.

 Mexico

 For 1995, General Motors de México first marketed the Corsa B as the Chevrolet Chevy.
 For 2004 (after the Corsa C had been introduced in 2002), a Mexican designed and produced version of the hatchback and saloon, known as the Chevrolet Chevy C2, was released, which was also sold in Colombia.

 All Mexican previous versions were known as the Chevy, with the names Monza used on the saloon, and Swing (five-door) and Joy (three-door) for the hatchbacks, all with a 1.6-litre 78 PS four-cylinder.
 There was also a low-end three-door model called the Chevrolet Chevy Popular, which was equipped with a 52 PS 1.4-litre engine.
 The latter 2004 and 2008 redesigns were simply named Chevy and Chevy Sedán.
 The Chevy was a favourite among taxicab drivers and one of the best selling cars in the country.

 The Chevy ended production at the end of August 2011, at the Ramos Arizpe assembly plant.
 This move was because the Chevy's sales had been dropping constantly since the beginning of 2010, and also because it didn't meet the new safety requirement rules in Mexico that forced it to have standard front airbags.

 The five-door hatchback was dropped after the 2010 model year, leaving only the four-door saloon and the three-door hatchback, this three-door hatch being the most popular model.
 The Chevy was discontinued only a short run of 2012 models, after almost 18 years on the Mexican market.

 The successor for the three-door and saloon, the Chevrolet Sonic was also built in Ramos Arizpe starting 2012, while GM subsequently replaced the five-door Chevy with the Chevrolet Spark.